crane-strategy/BEPI/README.md

 There is fundamental error in process if elected officials challenging election results are able to overturn the outcome of an election.

-Why is it needed?
-U.S. Election policy needs modernization to address the "2020 U.S. Election Problem"

 In more detail, what was the "2020 U.S. Election Problem?"